Drug Shortages and Discontinuations

 Alternatives:

-Tramadol extended release tablets (Tridural®)
+Tramadol extended release tablets (Tridural®, Taro-Tramadol ER)

 Trifluoperazine